Honors & News

 Congratulations to Andrew Shubin for a Successful Qualifying Exam!
 Andrew is currently a graduate student in the Benoit Lab, and his current project is Developing hydrogels for the regeneration of salivary glands.

-- Disruption of cell-cell contact-mediated notch signaling via hydrogel encapsulation reduces mesenchymal stem cell chondrogenic potential.
-J Biomed Mater Res A. In press.
-(2014 Dec 11).
+- Disruption of cell-cell contact-mediated notch signaling via hydrogel encapsulation reduces mesenchymal stem cell chondrogenic potential: Winner of the Society for Biomaterials Student Award in the Undergraduate Category, Charlotte, NC, April 15 to 18, 2015.
+J Biomed Mater Res A. 103, 1291-302.
+(2015 Apr 01).